 The K63 Wireless has individually backlit keys and you can control the brightness directly on the keyboard.
 Unfortunately, it's limited to a single blue color.
-There's an Ice Blue variant, which is slightly brighter, but if you want a keyboard with full RGB backlighting, check out the Corsair K57 RGB Wireless Gaming Keyboard or the TenKeyLess-sized Corsair K65 LUX RGB.
+There's an Ice Blue variant, which is slightly brighter.
+If you want a keyboard with full RGB backlighting, check out the full-sized Corsair K57 RGB Wireless Gaming Keyboard or the TenKeyLess-sized Corsair K65 LUX RGB.

 The keyboard comes with a long micro-USB cable for charging and it can be used wired as well.